shopware/shopware/src/Docs/_new/4-how-to/040-register-subscriber.md

 [titleEn]: <>(How to create a subscriber)
+[metaDescriptionEn]: <>(Registering a subscriber in the Shopware platform is as easy as it is in Symfony.
+This HowTo will cover what you need to know in order to create a subscriber using your plugin.)

 This HowTo will cover what you need to know in order to create a subscriber using your plugin.